simeulinuxkaliaiwr/clilog/README.md

 # 🚀 clilog: Manage Your Tasks Directly From the Terminal (CLI Log)

 ## !!
-Clilog development is paused because i am working on grrec development. !!
+Clilog development is paused because i am studing for grrec development. !!
 **clilog** is a fast, minimal, and open-source Command Line Interface (CLI) utility, built **in Bash And Python**, that allows you to efficiently manage notes, reminders, and to-do lists without relying on complex external software or databases.

 It’s designed to be a native Unix task management tool with a focus on **speed**, **simplicity**, and **minimalism**.